robinmalik/microsoft-graph-docs/concepts/howto-customsecurityattributes.md

 ---
-title: "Configure custom security attributes using the Microsoft Graph API"
+title: "Assign, remove, and filter custom security attributes using the Microsoft Graph API"
 description: "Learn how to use the custom security attributes API in Microsoft Graph to configure custom security attributes for directory objects."
 author: "rolyon"
 ms.localizationpriority: medium